kasslent/vr-with-aframe-notes/vr-with-aframe.md

 *What's the value of using virtual experiences over real-life experiences?*

-Besides providing immersive storytelling and gaming experiences, VR is also being used to positively impact society!
+Besides providing immersive storytelling and gaming opportunities, VR is also being used to positively impact society!
 Here are a few examples:

 **VR Therapy**: Using VR to face fears like <a href="https://newatlas.com/fearless-spider-fear-oculus-rift-vr/45146/">arachnophobia</a> or <a href="https://newatlas.com/public-speaking-simulation-gear-vr/44871/">public speaking</a>.